How To Become More Emotionally Aware

 Feeling Your Feelings Will Transform Them

-If you are willing to become emotionally aware by feeling your feelings and being present with them, you can transform them.
-Under an uncomfortable feeling is valuable information for you, information that will empower you.
+If you’re willing to become emotionally aware by feeling your feelings and being present with them, you can transform them.
+Under an uncomfortable feeling is valuable information for you, information that’ll empower you.
 When you bring more consciousness to your feelings, they can guide you in a positive way to create positive outcomes in your life.

 If you avoid your feelings, they’ll run your life in unconscious ways, create disharmony, and sabotage your relationships, happiness and general well-being.